nazhimkalam/Building-a-TODO-app-using-React-and-Firebase/README.md

-# Building a TODO spp using React and Firebase
+# Building a TODO app using React and Firebase

 Learning to create a **TODO application** using **React** and **Firebase** from *scratch* with complete **CRUD** functionality with firebase (database)